shaandesai1/CNN_Magnetism_Project/README.md

 ### Magnetism

-Our choice of algorithm and data to address this challenge was governed by our current understanding of magnetism.
-We know that magnetism in materials arises because of the quantum nature of electrons [11].
+At present we know that magnetism in materials arises because of the quantum nature of electrons [10].
 Specifically, we know that the net magnetic moment (J) of a single atom is:

 <p align="center">
 J=L±S
 </p>

 Where L is the orbital angular momentum of the electron around the nucleus and S is the intrinsic spin angular momentum of the electron.
 When many atoms are placed next to each other in a crystalline structure, it is possible for electrons in the atomic orbitals to overlap and adhere to the Pauli exclusion principle (which states that two or more identical fermions cannot occupy the same quantum state within a quantum system).
-As a consequence, the spins can order in a particular manner, for instance they can align in either parallel or anti-parallel configurations.
-These spin orderings can be modeled using the Heisenberg model.
-It assumes that the dominant coupling between two dipoles may cause nearest-neighbors to have lowest energy when they are aligned.
-This results in a Hamiltonian on a honeycomb lattice where:
+As a consequence, the spins can order in a particular manner, for instance they can align in either parallel or anti-parallel configurations and as such give rise to different magnetic properties.
+These spin orderings can be mathematically modeled using the Heisenberg model in which a spin operator J acts on nearest-neighbor coupled spins.
+Since we deal with TMTC's which are in a honeycomb lattice, the resulting model is:

 <p align="center">
 <img src="ham1.JPG">
 </p>

 In which σ<sub>i</sub> is the spin of one of the atomic electrons and J<sub>1</sub> is the interaction term that tells us how the spins of nearest neighbor atoms interact.
 Typically, interactions between 2nd and 3rd nearest neighbor sites are neglected because the J1 term is dominant in bulk crystals.
-However, Sivadas et al  showed that by adding J<sub>2</sub> and J<sub>3</sub> interaction terms into the Hamiltonian for 2-D materials (second and third nearest neighbor interactions), they were able to obtain results that agreed better with experiment [12].
+However, Sivadas et al  showed that by adding J<sub>2</sub> and J<sub>3</sub> interaction terms into the Hamiltonian for 2-D materials (second and third nearest neighbor interactions), they were able to obtain results that agreed better with experiment [11].
 Their resulting Heisenberg model is:

 <p align="center">
 <img src="ham2.JPG">